 While at the Conservation Biology Institute, I led the development of the South Atlantic Conservation Blueprint Simple Viewer (SA Simple Viewer).
 This application has been highly effective at engaging users around the South Atlantic Conservation Blueprint.

-We are leveraging the approach and lessons learned from this effort to refine the SA Simple Viewer during 2020, and will use that as the framework for creating the Southeast Conservation Blueprint Explorer.
+We leveraged the approach and lessons learned from this effort to refine the SA Simple Viewer during 2020, and used that as the framework for creating the Southeast Conservation Blueprint Explorer.

-We will be refining several of the most exciting features of the SA Simple Viewer.
+We refined several of the most exciting features of the SA Simple Viewer.

-datatilesapproach we developed for the current version of the SA Simple Viewer.
+datatilesapproach we developed for the previous version of the SA Simple Viewer.

-We are currently developing the ability to create custom reports of the South Atlantic Conservation Blueprint, underlying indicators, and associated landscape-level threats within user-defined areas of interest.
+We also developed the ability to create custom reports of the South Atlantic Conservation Blueprint and Southeast Conservation blueprint, underlying indicators, and associated landscape-level threats within user-defined areas of interest.
 The original version of the SA Simple Viewer was limited to providing pre-calculated summaries for existing summary units (subwatersheds and marine lease blocks).
 While these are reasonably useful for communicating general landscape characteristics, they lack the level of detail that users need in order to quantify the importance of an area of interest according to the Blueprint and indicators.

-Users are increasingly leveraging the South Atlantic Blueprint in grant proposals and partnerships.
-In order to better support these uses, our new custom reports will includes a rich suite of summary content including maps and summary tables of the Blueprint, each indicator, and landscape-level threats such as sea level rise.
+Users are increasingly leveraging the South Atlantic Blueprint and Southeast Conservation Blueprint in grant proposals and partnerships.
+In order to better support these uses, our new custom reports includes a rich suite of summary content including maps and summary tables of the Blueprint, each indicator, and landscape-level threats such as sea level rise.